terem-andrewc/seek2jazz/README.md

 This is the seek2jazz project.
 It aims to fix issues with SEEK applicant alerts and JazzHR.

+## Problems with SEEK ads and JazzHR

+When a SEEK applicant sends a resume + cover letter, JazzHR assumes each attachment is a new candidate, creating a duplicate applicant.

+While duplicate applicants can be fixed in JazzHR, this involves manual work, increasing load on the HR team.

 ## Usage

 See [usage guide](docs/usage-guide.md)